Overcoming Obstacles to Sourcing/Hiring Diverse Candidates in the Luxury Brand Space

 Align your company with a recruiter who focuses on diversity

-Full disclosure, we want to be that recruiter who can provide diverse management-level and C-Suite talent for luxury brands in eCommerce, marketing, resale, and wholesale.
+Full disclosure, we want to be that recruiter who can provide diverse management-level and C-Suite talent for luxury brands in eCommerce, marketing, retail, and wholesale.
 At The Bowerman Group, we are already focused on diversity because we believe it is perhaps the most proactive step you can take to creating a stronger and more creative upper management team.

 We work with industry proven techniques for building a diverse pool of top candidates.
 That’s why many of our partners have aligned themselves with Bowerman – for our strong commitment to inclusion and diversity.
 They too are looking for more diverse candidates and need a trusted source to help guide them through that process.